Childhood Anxiety: Symptoms, Causes And Supporting Children

 • Engaging in hobbies they enjoy.

-When and How to Seek Help for Your Child
+Childhood Anxiety Disorder: When to Seek Help

-If your child is experiencing anxiety that significantly affects their daily life or persists over time, seeking professional help is crucial.
+If your child is experiencing anxiety that escalates, significantly affects their daily life or persists over time, seeking professional help is crucial.
+This is because the sooner your child receives help, the better the outcome.
+Always remember that seeking help is a sign of strength.
+You are not alone in supporting your child’s wellbeing.

-Consult with a Paediatrician: Start by discussing your child’s concern.
+1. Consult with a Paediatrician: Start by discussing your child’s concern.
 Your child’s overall health will be assessed and if necessary, you will be referred to a mental health professional.

-Mental Health Professionals: Consider consulting with an educational psychologist or psychiatrist.
+2. Mental Health Professionals: Consider consulting with an educational psychologist or psychiatrist.
 Your child’s condition will be evaluated, and appropriate intervention will be recommended, be it psychotherapy or counselling.

-Therapy: Counselling and psychotherapy are the first line of treatment for childhood anxiety.
+3. Therapy: Counselling and psychotherapy are the first line of treatment for childhood anxiety.
 Cognitive Behavioural Therapy (CBT) is particularly effective in helping children identify and change negative thought patterns and behaviours.

-Parental and Caregiver Support: As a parent, you play a crucial role.
+4. Parental and Caregiver Support: As a parent, you play a crucial role.
 Learn about anxiety disorders, practice patience, and provide emotional support.
 Encourage open communication with your child.

-Medication: In some cases, medication may be prescribed.
+5. Medication: In some cases, medication may be prescribed.
 Antidepressants or anti-anxiety medications can help manage symptoms.
 Consult a psychiatrist to discuss the risks and benefits.

-School Involvement: Collaborate with your child’s school.
+6. School Involvement: Collaborate with your child’s school.
 Teachers can implement strategies to support your child’s emotional wellbeing in the classroom.

 Previous post